 The Ottawa Catholic School Board proudly embraces diversity and welcomes students from all countries.
 We welcome international students at all grade levels in our schools, from Kindergarten to Grade 12.
 Students from abroad enjoy this opportunity to learn about our culture and make new friends while receiving a quality education in Canada.

-Step 1 – Submit your application form and fees
+Step 1 – Submit your application form

-Step 3 – Get your letter of acceptance for a study permit
+Step 2 - Get your letter of acceptance for a study permit

 Once you have been accepted we will issue a letter of acceptance.
 International students need this letter in order to obtain a Study Permit from Citizenship and Immigration Canada.
 A study permit is required for international students.

 Step 3 - Make arrangements for payment